How to Save a Wilted Hydrangea

-This works 75% of the time for me – sometimes, it’s just a lost cause.
+This works 75% of the time for me, but sometimes, it’s just a lost cause.

 Simply place the entire stem in a bucket of cold water (let it lay down horizontally), and watch as it perks back up!
 It takes a few hours for the transformation to happen, but it’s absolutely amazing!
 It makes sense, though, because Hydrangeas hate hot climates and they love lots of water.

 I usually fill up a sink, or even a bathtub with cool water to allow the hydrangeas to lay completely horizontally.
-I have tried placing just the buds in water, but then that leaves the stems without water during that time, which makes for unhappy flowers.
+Placing just the buds in water, but then that leaves the stems without water during that time, which makes for unhappy flowers.